B1ackOS/.github/profile/README.md

 # About
 > **Engineering Autonomy.
 Uncompromising Privacy.
 Modular Ecosystem.**

-`B1ack` is an independent community of volunteer developers.
+`B1ack` is an independent, international community of volunteer developers.
 We build custom solutions and maintain existing open-source software, unifying standalone tools into an ecosystem focused on data protection and user sovereignty.

 ---